wp-plugins/carousel-without-jetpack/readme.txt

 Gallery Carousel feature was first intorduced for WordPress.com blogs, and now it is available for all WordPress sites.
 So YES you can [switch from WordPress.com to WordPress.org](http://www.wpbeginner.com/wp-tutorials/how-to-properly-move-your-blog-from-wordpress-com-to-wordpress-org/ "switch from WordPress.com to WordPress.org") and still keep the Gallery Carousel functionality by using this plugin.

+If you like this plugin, then please leave a good rating.
+For support just ask the questions here.

 Lastly, if you like this plugin then follow WPBeginner on [Twitter](http://twitter.com/wpbeginner "Twitter"), [Facebook](http://facebook.com/wpbeginner "Facebook"), and [Google+](https://plus.google.com/101634180904808003404/ "Google+")